 9-foot fly rods all look alike – they are black with cork handles and have line guides.
 You can pay from $19.95 to $800 for a rod.
 For starters, you don’t need the $800 rod, but also know that the $19.95 rod won’t work.
 Good rods can be had in the $150 to $200 range from many manufacturers.
 And if budget is not a factor, go for that high-end rod – you will always enjoy it.

 We are fortunate to have three excellent fly shops in the area: Kiene’s Fly Shop, Fly Fishing Specialties, and Orvis.
 All of these stores will let you try out their rods, and help match your rod to reel and line so that you have a balanced workable outfit.
 My experience is that at our local shops, you can get good rods and great rods – but they won’t sell you a bad rod.

 For a fly line, a “weight forward” tapered line of matched weight to your fly rod is recommended.
-The line you choose is really important as it length, taper and finish is critical to how the rod disseminates its energy to the fly.
+The line you choose is really important as its length, taper and finish are critical to how the rod disseminates its energy to the fly.
 Expect to pay at least $50 to $75 for a quality line.
-(Cheap lines really don’t work in properly.)
+(Cheap lines really don’t work-in properly.)